 Did you know that three out of four Canadian online shoppers abandon their carts during purchase?
-The checkout cart is one of the key areas in e-commerce that merchants often find puzzling.
+The checkout cart is one of the key areas in ecommerce that merchants often find puzzling.
 As a merchant, perhaps you’ve found yourself pondering things like, “Why didn’t that customer complete their order?
 Their cart has been full for five days now – when are they actually going to make their purchase?”

 5 ways to avoid cart abandonment and boost conversions